-The North Face Ultra FastPack is the lightest product we tested, with the Vasque Inhaler II and HOKA ONE ONE Tor Summit virtually tying for second-lightest.
+The Columbia North Plains II is the lightest product we tested, with the Vasque Inhaler II and HOKA ONE ONE Tor Summit virtually tying for second-lightest.
 These lightweight hikers are quite nice when the terrain does not demand as much stability and support.
 Experienced backpackers with strong feet and ankles may find these lightweight models appropriate for carrying moderate loads.

-The Vasque Breeze 2.0 GTX is the lightest midweight hiker we tested, with the Renegade and St. Elias falling in line next.
+The Lowa Renegade GTX Mid is the lightest midweight hiker we tested, with the Salewa and then Salomon boots falling in line next.
 These models are remarkably light considering the stability and additional durability they provide.
-The Power Matic and Kinesis Pro are easily the heaviest products we tested, and not surprisingly, we rated them the most stable.
-We recommend these heavyweights for backpackers carrying heavy loads.
+Despite their added weight, we typically recommend midweight hikers to folks planning on hiking extended periods with a medium to heavy load.
 We assigned weight 15% of the total score.

 First, we measured what we call the "flood level" of each product.
 A common design feature of hiking boots is a gusseted tongue.
 Not only do the gussets keep rocks and debris from entering the shoe, the waterproof membrane extends through this gusset.
 We measured the depth of water one can wade into with each boot before it floods in over the top.
 The Arc'teryx Bora2 clearly had the highest flood level or 6.875 inches, as the waterproof section of the bootie extends up the shin.
-The St. Elias and Quest 4D II are the next tallest, and can handle 6.25 inches of water.
+The St. Elias and Quest 4D II are the next tallest, and can handle 6.125 inches of water.

-Second, we wore each product while wandering around in the shallows at lake or river's edge for five minutes.
+Second, we wore each product while wandering around in the shallows at the edge of Lake Tahoe for five minutes.
 We performed this test after wearing these hiking boots off and on for three months.
 We flexed our feet repeatedly underwater, and banged into rocks to seek out any potential leaky spots.
-Our feet immediately got soaked in the Moab Ventilator; however, all the other models kept our socks dry at first.
-After five minutes, the left and right foot of the Timberland White Ledge allowed enough water through at the top of the forefoot to wet our sock.
-Very minor amounts of water seeped into the left Targhee II and the right Quest 4D II.
-Not bad for five minutes underwater.
-All the rest kept us bone dry.
-We awarded the Power Matic, Kinesis Pro, St. Elias, and Renegade top scores for water resistance, which we assigned 15% of the total score.
+We were pleasantly surprised when all boots kept our feet bone dry when challenged up to their flood levels.
+We awarded the Quest and Renegade top scores for water resistance, which we assigned 15% of the total score.
 Amongst the lightweight models, the Tiago received the highest score for water resistance, with a flood level just short of six inches.

 All boots will wear out.
 After enough use, seams will begin to come apart, waterproof membranes will start leaking, and the sole will wear down.
 This wear and tear is to be expected with time.
 With today's focus on lightweight footwear, compromises in materials and construction are inevitable.
 Many hikers praise their boots purchased decades ago that have endured 20 years, while failing to mention that the pair weighs four or five lbs, and may have cost 600 bucks in today's dollars.